dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 * `if`/`else` statements let us set a condition and execute different code based on whether the condition is met.
 * Comparison operators let us test for equality or difference..
 * Logical operators let us test for complex conditions.
+* We can put conditionals inside other conditionals; this is called nesting.

 ### Assessment